nayname/IAMY/README.md

 # IAMY - Executable Docs with Deterministic & Secure Execution
+*Don’t enforce logic in prompts.
+Enforce it in infrastructure.*

 IAMY is an **external execution layer** that lets users safely perform **user-initiated actions** from documentation platforms, dashboards, and agent interfaces.
 It turns natural-language intent into a **deterministic execution plan**, with explicit preview, confirmation, and guarded execution.